Uninen/datatable-experiment/README.md

 - Search fields need to be hard-coded separately on backend and frontend (and obviously to be kept in sync)
 - Current sorting functionality for local data is unoptimal for memory consumption and can be optimized a lot.
 In practise this only affects huge local tables (tens of thousands of rows) so at this point this is not a priority.
 With typical smaller datasets this is hardly noticeable.

+## Known issues

+- Ordering fails if trying to order another column when one column has been ordered.
+(Workaround: reset ordering before ordering by another column.)

 ## ToDo

 - [ ] Filtering based on boolean